 Recommended: If you fall in one of the above categories, consider using a professional service to handle your business licenses.
 This will make sure you are compliant with all federal, state and local laws.

-Most businesses require some sort of state license or permit in order to operate legally in their state.
+Many businesses require a state license or permit in order to operate legally in their state.
 Additionally, some professions require business owners to pass a state examination before practicing, such as lawyers, doctors, and electricians.

 Other professional service providers that typically require state licensing include accountants, barbers, contractors, mechanics, plumbers, and real estate brokers.

-In addition to federal and state licenses and permits, most businesses will need some kind of local license or permit in order to conduct business within their specific county or municipality.
+In addition to federal and state licenses and permits, many businesses will need a local license or permit in order to conduct business within their specific county or municipality.
 These will vary, and depend on the nature of your business.
 For example, if your business serves the public and produces a lot of waste, you should expect to need permits from the local fire department and waste management department.
 Other common local permits include food and liquor licenses, as well as signage permits.